 To speak with a Client Support Team Member please phone 02 4951 3600, or email firstname.lastname@example.org

-We also have additional resources in English that we pray will bless and uplift you here.
+Our Congregations online page also has additional resources in English that we pray will bless and uplift you.

 If you’re in need of pastoral care, we encourage you to get in touch by emailing our pastoral team at email@example.com

 The Wesley Conference Centre is open and available to assist with live and virtual events.

 A registered COVID Safe business, all staff have completed the Restaurant & Catering Association COVID-19 Hospitality Best Practice Training.

 In line with the latest safety regulations and recommendations, we have put in place a number of COVID safe steps and precautions to ensure the safety of all our visitors and staff is maintained, these include:

 - Placing signage throughout the venue to communicate the importance of hand washing, social spacing, coughing etiquette and staying at home if you’re unwell